 As soon as you select an entry of your interest, its properties will appear in the Properties panel on the right side.

-There are multiple ways to filter the tree in the Assets panel:
+There are two ways to filter the tree in the Assets panel:

 You can have multiple instances of the Assets panel open.
 To create a new one use the Split Pane button in the title of the Assets panel:

 Note that right clicking on the tree header (where the Name string is shown) opens a context menu that allows you to show additional columns like Size, Pak and Audio events: